unyt-org/datex-tractor/README.md

     - Injects the corresponding issue ID into the codebase
 - If nothing to do is found in the code base
   - The todo-list-issue get's closed, as well as all issues mentioned in it
-- In order to work properly the last header of your project needs to be `# Datex-traxtor`
+- In order to work properly the last header of your projects README.md needs to be `# Datex-traxtor`
   - This way the bot can increment a number, to make sure it has something to commit, even if nothing to do was found

 ## What it does not?